cuteday/KiRaRay/README.md

 #### Running

 Specify the json configuration file as command line argument to start the renderer, as the example below.
-Check the [example configurations](common/configs) for some test scenes, including volumetric rendering and animated scenes.
+Check the [example configurations](common/configs) for some test scenes, showcasing core features like volumetric rendering, animated scenes and motion blur.

 ~~~bash
 build/src/kiraray.exe common/configs/example_cbox.json